 Do you owe money to the IRS that you can’t afford to pay at once?
 If so, you may be able to use an installment agreement to get more time to pay your tax debt without ruining your credit or worrying about the IRS coming after you.
+Here’s what you’ll need to know about installment agreements to get started.

 Installment agreements are payment plans directly from the IRS.
 They work just like traditional loans with monthly payments and interest.
 Once an installment agreement is in place, the IRS will not take additional collection steps or report you to the credit bureaus as long as you comply with the terms of the agreement.